mozilla/grcov/README.md

 [![codecov](https://codecov.io/gh/mozilla/grcov/branch/master/graph/badge.svg)](https://codecov.io/gh/mozilla/grcov)
 ![crates.io](https://img.shields.io/crates/v/grcov.svg)

-grcov collects and aggregates code coverage information for multiple source files.
+grcov collects and aggregates code coverage information for multiple source files. grcov processes .gcda files which can be generated from llvm/clang or gcc.
 Linux, OSX and Windows are supported.

 This is a project initiated by Mozilla to gather code coverage results on Firefox.